 - a.
 DSWD Caraga is planning to deploy teams to determine the shelter and CCCM needs in the affected provinces.
 They have a team to manage CCCM headed by the Planning Officer. - b.
 The first Tri-Cluster Coordination Meeting composed of Food/NFI, CCCM, and IDP Protection Clusters was conducted on 21 December in Butuan City.
-Co-lead agencies UNHCR, IOM, and WFP were present to help preside the meeting.
+Co-lead agencies UNHCR, IOM, and WFP were present to help preside the meeting. - c.
+The DSWD-CCCM focal is conducting assessments re- situation of in different evacuation centers in Siargao Island. - d.
+The division superintendent took the initiative and called a meeting with the Punong Barangays and the City LGU to discuss the concerns being raised to by the school principal. - e.
+IOM (International office for Migration) assisted the school by initiating cash for work.
+They have to clean the premises in exchange for cash. - f.
+IOM also provided temporary kitchen, toilets, and water pump for water supply. - g.
+One of the IDPs has asked for assistance because her daughter with a mental health issue.
+She said that it started when the modular classes started and compounded by the typhoon.

 - a.
 Support should also be provided for the establishment of CCCM systems including information management. - b.
-DSWD CARAGA response cluster lead/focal needs technical support in the cluster management and activities.
+DSWD CARAGA response cluster lead/focal needs technical support in the cluster management and activities. - c.
+The identified needs in the assessed evacuation centers are: water supplies, latrines, protection facilities such as Child-Friendly Spaces (CFS), Women-Friendly Spaces (WFS) and GBV Desk, proper waste disposal and areas to keep livestock and other animals. - d.
+Provision of hygiene kit including tissues paper or wipes to IDPs within school-based EC